datafatmunger/dae.archive/README.md

 # The DAE archive

-## Install
+## dae.wiki install

 Before building the containers, install the dae-wiki repo by running `./install.sh`.
 This script clones the git repos and completes installation that is necessary before building docker containers.
-After running `./install.sh` you can `docker-compose build` and `docker-compose up`.
+After running `./bin/install.sh` you can `docker-compose build` and `docker-compose up`.

 ## Start containers